Rides

 Weekends: 65–85 km

-Every attempt will be made to arrange a qualified Ride Leader for each ride.
+Every attempt will be made to arrange a Ride Leader for each ride.

 Start Times